Thrissur Orthodox Diocese: Headquarters

 The headquarters of the diocese is at Mannuthy.
 Address: Gedseemon Orthodox Bishop's House, Mannuthy, Thrissur, Kerala, INDIA.
 680651.
 Tel. +4872371039.
-The house was built by help from people of the Church at various parts of the world under the leadership of Metropolitan Yuhanon Mar Meletius.
+The house was built with help from people of the Church at various parts of the world under the leadership of Metropolitan Yuhanon Mar Meletius.
 A small parish worships in the chapel in the diocesan headquarters.
-Due to lack of space a new plot was purchased adjacent to the headquarters building and a new chapel is constructed.
+Due to lack of space a new plot was purchased adjacent to the headquarters' building and a new chapel is constructed.
 The chapel is named "St. Mary's Unity Chapel".
 It symbolizes the Church unity efforts of the diocese.